Education Debate Dialogue Interventionsfläche Young People Conference Reading Vernetzung Lecture German English

 entrance free

-Independent radio stations and community media play a central role in communicating local issues and perspectives, while at the same time embedding European developments in their context.
-In doing so, they create an indispensable space for diversity of opinion and differentiated debate.
-It is particularly noteworthy that the radio broadcasters in independent radio stations mostly do this work on a voluntary basis and of their own accord - a commitment that deserves the utmost respect and protection.
-This voluntary commitment makes a significant contribution to the diversity of the media landscape and, in many regions, ensures the only critical reporting away from commercial interests.
+In numerous resolutions, the various EU bodies have recognised the great importance of free radio stations and community media in communicating local issues and perspectives, while at the same time embedding European developments in their context.
+In doing so, they create an indispensable space for diversity of opinion and nuanced debate.
+It is particularly noteworthy that radio producers at independent radio stations usually do this work on a voluntary basis and of their own accord – a commitment that deserves the utmost respect and protection.
+This voluntary commitment contributes significantly to the diversity of the media landscape and, in many regions, ensures the only critical reporting outside of commercial interests.

-But what impact does this journalism have in an increasingly polarised public?
+But what impact does this journalism have in an increasingly polarised public sphere?
 And why is its social significance often underestimated?

-• How do local issues influence European reporting and vice versa?
+• How do European issues influence local reporting and vice versa?

-• What strategies can help to better communicate the importance of independent radio and community media and strengthen their role in society?
+• What strategies can help to better communicate the importance of independent radio stations and citizen media and strengthen their significance in society?

-• How can community media help to translate European issues into local contexts and at the same time make local concerns visible across Europe?
+• Where are local issues also European issues?
+How do citizen media help to translate European issues into local contexts and at the same time make local concerns visible throughout Europe?

 The event offers a space for discussion, exchange and inspiration – for everyone who is committed to and interested in independent journalism and its future.